thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

 - Enter a descriptive title for the client, and select "Custom" as the provider from the dropdown;
 - If necessary, specify the allowed platforms, or leave all.
 Now enter the *Client ID* and *Client secret* obtained from the OAuth0 Management Console;
 - In the "General" block of the "Advanced settings" section, fill in all the necessary URLs, choose "POST" for the client authentication method, and enter "Auth0" as the provider label.
 Next, check the "Allow user creation" box.
 Add the following scopes in the scope field: "openid", "email", "profile";
-- Proceed to the "Mapper" block, and select the "Basic" type.
-Fill in the other fields as needed (details on these are provided below in this article under the "Basic mapper" section).
+- Proceed to the "Mapper" block, and select the "Basic" mapper type.
+Fill in the other fields as needed (details on these are provided below in this article under the "[Basic mapper](#basic-mapper)" section).
 Some mapper configurations may only be available in the ThingsBoard Professional Edition;
 - Click Add to confirm and finalize the addition of your new OAuth 2.0 client.

 One more OAuth client added.